Subterfuge-Revived/Remake-Backend/README.md

 We provide a Postman API package which you can get by pressing the `Run in Postman` button at the top of this document.
 Once imported various requests can be tested.
  - Select a request, navigate to `Body > form-data` and fill-in all empty values
  - Press `Send` - The response shows up at the bottom.
-For improved readability Switch from `HTML` to `JSON` next to the `Pretty | Raw | Preview | Visualize` menu
+For improved readability switch from `HTML` to `JSON` next to the `Pretty | Raw | Preview | Visualize` menu

  - Note: If you the request returns a `404` code it might be that you have to change the link.
 It is generally the path to the `event_exec.php` which might be different on your system.
- As a exmple:
+ As an example:
     - Switching from `http://localhost/sandbox/event_exec.php` to `http://localhost/subterfuge/sandbox/event_exec.php`
     solves the issue in most cases